Bolik19/Dance/readme.txt

-this is the project for slutty dances
+this is the project for monk dances